cunnie/writings/i_am_become_forever.md

 The call with her EA went quickly.
 Her EA was good, on top of things, crisp.

 The she called her dad.
-She told him she was away for two weeks — he didn't seem surprised.
+She told him she was away for a week — he didn't seem surprised.
 She was often traveling somewhere.
 He was having problems with printing photos from his computer.
 It was quaint how older people adapt to a technology — they'll adapt some aspects, but not others.
 For example, Julia